Category Archives: Self Care

 Susceptible Organs During Autumn

 These are the organs that are affected when you hold on to grief and sadness.
-If you are holding unresolved grief or sadenss they eventually affect the health and function of your lungs or large intestine, sending you the message that it is “time to let go”.
+If you are holding on to unresolved grief or sadness the health and function of your lungs or large intestine will eventually be affected.
+They are sending you the message that it is “time to let go”.

 Disclaimer